Mario & Luigi: Dream Team: Critical reviews

-Mario & Luigi: Dream Team received an 81/100 on review aggregator Metacritic based on 75 critics and 294 ratings, indicating "generally favorable reviews".
+Mario & Luigi: Dream Team received an 81/100 on review aggregator website Metacritic based on 75 critics, indicating "generally favorable reviews".

 Reviewers praised the game's characters and their diverse and defined personality traits.
-Justin Towell of GamesRadar+ described the game's nature as "laid-back"; he complimented the vibrant art style and cartoon-like character expressions.
+Justin Towell of GamesRadar+ gave the game four stars out of five, describing the game's nature as "laid-back" but complimenting the vibrant art style, superb soundtrack, and cartoon-like character expressions.
 GameSpot's Mark Walton applauded the characters found in the Dream World, and felt they populated the area well by being diverse in nature, which made exploration overall more enjoyable.
 Writing for VentureBeat, Stephanie Carmichael considered that Dream Team celebrated the Year of Luigi successfully with how the game used the Dream World to emphasize a contrast between real-world Luigi and his Dream World variant, where he is much more charismatic and talented.
 Nintendo Life's Thomas Whitehead liked the fact that the game never took its antagonists seriously and the diversity of personality among them.
 In contrast, the plot length was criticized, in part due to the use of tedious plot aspects and excessive tutorials.
 Whitehead believed the plot was too long, but interesting dialogue kept the story from feeling excessive in length; however, certain side quests felt tedious in comparison.
 Carmichael often found that the game required back-tracking to an unnecessary degree, especially towards the game's final hours.
 Simon Parkin of Eurogamer and Daniel Krupa of IGN felt that the excessive use of tutorials made Dream Team begin slowly, but the game fell into a "satisfying rhythm", according to Parkin, when the tutorials were completed.

 Game Informer's Dan Ryckert felt that the use of stat increase and properly timed minigames offered a necessary distraction from the main storyline.
 Likewise, Whitehead positively recalled the amount of obtainable weaponry and utilities, and how the choice of Easy and Hard difficulty gave the game a change of pace.
 Krupa, similar to previous titles, called the concept of controlling Mario and Luigi simultaneously "surprisingly intuitive", even more so with the new mechanics introduced.